96boards/documentation/enterprise/developerbox/installation/board-recovery.md

 # Serial flasher update

 This section is for the people who do not have UART mezzanine.
-Updating the serial flasher, you can use serial flasher without a UART mezzanine.
+By applying these changes then serial flusher will be replaced with an alternative version of serial flasher firmware that presents its user interface on the micro-B serial port instead of the Low Speed connector.

 Here's how to update the serial flasher which uses the micro-B USB port on DeveloperBox as an UART port.

-## prepare USB flash drive
+## Prepare USB flash drive

 Download [flash-update.tar.gz](flash-update.tar.gz)